dgwatkins/wcml/readme.txt

 Tags: CMS, woocommerce, commerce, ecommerce, e-commerce, products, WPML, multilingual, e-shop, shop
 License: GPLv2
 Requires at least: 3.9
-Tested up to: 4.6
+Tested up to: 4.6.1
 Stable tag: 3.9

 Allows running fully multilingual e-commerce sites using WooCommerce and WPML.

 == Description ==

 This 'glue' plugin makes it possible to run fully multilingual e-commerce sites using [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [WPML](http://wpml.org).
-It makes products and store pages translatable, lets visitors switch languages and order products in their language.

-= Features =
+= Key Features =

-* Lets you translate different kinds of WooCommerce product types
+* Translate all WooCommerce products (simple, variable, grouped, external)
-* Central management for translating product categories, tags and custom attributes
+* Easy translation management for products, categories and attributes
-* Automatically synchronizes product variations and images
 * Keeps the same language through the checkout process
-* Sends emails to clients and admins in their selected language
+* Sends emails to clients and admins in their language
 * Allows inventory tracking without breaking products into languages
 * Enables running a single WooCommerce store with multiple currencies

+= Compatibility with WooCommerce Extensions =

+Almost every WooCommerce store uses some extensions.
+WooCommerce Multilingual is fully compatible with popular extensions, including:

+* WooCommerce Bookings
+* WooCommerce Table Rate Shipping
+* WooCommerce Subscriptions
+* WooCommerce Product Add-ons
+* WooCommerce Tab Manager

+Looking for other extensions that are tested and compatible with WPML?
+See the complete [list of WooCommerce extensions that are compatible with WPML](https://wpml.org/documentation/woocommerce-extensions-compatibility/).

 = Usage Instructions =

 For step by step instructions on setting up a multilingual shop, please go to [WooCommerce Multilingual Manual](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) page.

-After installing, follow the steps of the setup wizard to translate the store pages, configure what attributes should be translated, enable the multi-currency mode and other settings.
+After installing, follow the steps of the *setup wizard* to translate the store pages, configure what attributes should be translated, enable the multi-currency mode and other settings.

 Then, continue to the 'Products' and any categories, tags and attributes that you use.